 Finally, you want to give a call-to-action in the pin description.
 Using the phrases similar to “click to read more,” “download the checklist,” or “check out this post” entice the reader to click to your website to find out more.
 It sounds obvious, but sometimes you need to gently remind people what they should do next!

 Here’s where you can update your alt text on your blog photos on WordPress:

 2 | Create the ideal sized image

 Not all images are created equal on Pinterest.
-The ideal size for your blog photos is 600px wide x 900px high.
+The ideal size for your blog photos is 600px wide x 900px high, or the ratio 2:3.
 Since pins are organized into columns, vertical pins tend to stand out.
 Making pins longer than 900px will get cut off though, so beware!

 Related post: 6 Small Tweaks To Your Social Platforms That Can Explode Business Growth

 Now that you have the ideal size for your Pinterest image, you’ll want to make sure your pins follow your branding.

 You’ll want to use your brand colors, fonts, and graphics across all of your blog images so people can begin to recognize your business across Pinterest.